absolute-quantum/cats-blender-plugin/README.md

  - Fixed: dropdown boxes now correctly order by A-Z
  - Changed: Auto atlas will now not error when mmd_tools is not present
  - Removed: vrc.v_ee from auto visemes (unneeded)

 #### 0.0.4
- - Added: Translation.
-Translation of shape keys, bones, and objects
+ - Added: Translation: Translation of shape keys, bones, and objects
- - Added: Eye tracking.
-Setting head roll to 0 degrees
+ - Added: Eye tracking: Setting head roll to 0 degrees
- - Added: Eye tracking.
-Removing empty object from hierachy
+ - Added: Eye tracking: Removing empty object from hierachy
- - Fixed: Mouth viseme. vrc.v_e correct index position
+ - Fixed: Mouth viseme: vrc.v_e correct index position
  - Fixed: Bone parenting: issue fixed where child bones of a group would also been parented
- - Changed: Mouth viseme.
-Will overwrite existing shape keys
+ - Changed: Mouth viseme: Will overwrite existing shape keys
- - Changed: Eye tracking. warns if LeftEye or RightEye already exists
+ - Changed: Eye tracking: warns if LeftEye or RightEye already exists
- - Possible Fix: Auto atlas. changed some context object references to the mesh you specified in the auto atlas configuration, can fix weird errors for models with multiple meshes (unconfirmed)
+ - Possible Fix: Auto atlas: changed some context object references to the mesh you specified in the auto atlas configuration, can fix weird errors for models with multiple meshes (unconfirmed)

 #### 0.0.5
- - Added: Translation.
-Translation of textures
+ - Added: Translation: Translation of textures
- - Added: Translation.
-Translation of materials
+ - Added: Translation: Translation of materials
- - Added: Neitri Blender Tool. a plugin from Neitri, script is now merged and will be updated by the maintainers of this project.
+ - Added: Neitri Blender Tool: a plugin from Neitri, script is now merged and will be updated by the maintainers of this project
- - Added: PMXArmature. a plugin from Shotariya, script is now merged and will be updated by the maintainers of this project.
+ - Added: PMXArmature: a plugin from Shotariya, script is now merged and will be updated by the maintainers of this project
  - Added: Credits tab :)
- - Changed: Translation.
-Using googletrans module ( = faster! thanks Hotox!)
+ - Changed: Translation: Using googletrans module ( = faster! thanks Hotox!)
  - Changed: Codebase modularised, project is more tidy now.
 Good for future updates
- - Changed: UI. every function has it's own collapsable panel now
+ - Changed: UI: every function has it's own collapsable panel now
- - Fixed: Mouth viseme.
-Adding random key shape weight to the mix with 0.0001 weight to fix a weird blender export condition (should fix open mouth)
+ - Fixed: Mouth viseme: Adding random key shape weight to the mix with 0.0001 weight to fix a weird blender export condition (should fix open mouth)
- - Fixed: Eye tracking.
-Adding random key shape weight to the mix with 0.0001 weight to fix a weird blender export condition (should fix any future problems that may arise)
+ - Fixed: Eye tracking: Adding random key shape weight to the mix with 0.0001 weight to fix a weird blender export condition (should fix any future problems that may arise)

+#### 0.0.6
+ - Added: Dependency Tab: Gives a warning if mmd_tools are not activated or installed (Thanks Hotox!)
+ - Added: Armature: A one fix it all button for MMD models (still work in progress but a good start!)
+ - Added: Armature: Fixes the hips angle VRCSDK error
+ - Added: Armature: Deletes rigidbodies and joints
+ - Added: Armature: Bone hierachy validation: Hips > Spine > Chest etc to make sure you get no problems in Unity
+ - Added: Armature: Uses MMD_TOOLS to translate bones and reparent and weight them with Shotariya's tool
+ - Added: Armature: Neitri's zero weight and bone constraint code implemented (there are some small issues with this at the moment, should be fixed soon)
+ - Fixed: Viseme: Mesh selection in visemes function would not have effect on the shape key selection list
+ - Fixed: Viseme: Script would error depending on current mode selection
+ - Fixed: Viseme & Eyetracking: After operations; the shape key index should be reset to Basis, this fixes a weird bug with models in VRC
+ - Changed: Translate: Translate does a MMD_TOOLS translate first, then google translate
+ - Changed: Viseme: Adjusted some viseme shape key definitions to be more realistic

+## Code contributors:
+ - Hotox
+ - Shotariya
+ - Neitri

 ## Texture atlas
 ![](https://i.imgur.com/qiD9jAA.png)